justin-kulchycki/PartRidge/README.md

 Now for some basic interpretations.
 The position of each group on the y-axis gives us information regarding the effect of that given variable on body mass, after adjusting for the effects of all other variables in the model!

-# Conclusion

-This vignette provides an example analysis of parital residuals using the PartRidge package.
-The resulting visualization can be used to generate hypotheses about which numeric and categorical variables within a model have substantial effects on the the target variable.
-These relevant relationships can masked by confounding variables, and as a result, might be missed using other analysis methods.